Eparchy of Raška and Prizren: Bishopric of Ras

-Alexis P. Vlasto argued that the Bishopric/Eparchy of Ras was founded during Mutimir's rule, as a bishopric of Serbia, at Ras with the church of Saint Apostles Peter and Paul.
-In the period of major ecclesiastical events that took place around the Fourth Council of Constantinople in 879–880, the decision was made by the Patriarchate of Constantinople to create an autonomous Archbishopric for Bulgaria after the Conversion of Bulgarians to Christianity and secondly, the decision of 870 confirmed the attachment of the Bulgarian Church to Eastern Orthodoxy.
-The Byzantines supported the formation of many metropolises and when the Bulgarian Church received autocephalous status in 880, all the metropolises became part of it.
+Alexis P. Vlasto argued that the Bishopric of Ras was founded during Mutimir's rule, as a bishopric of Serbia, at Ras with the Church of the Holy Apostles Peter and Paul.
+In the period of major ecclesiastical events that took place around the Fourth Council of Constantinople in 879–880, the decision was made by the Patriarchate of Constantinople to create an autonomous Archbishopric of Bulgaria after the Conversion of Bulgarians to Christianity and secondly, the decision of 870 confirmed the attachment of the Bulgarian Church to Eastern Orthodoxy.
+The Byzantines supported the formation of many metropolises and when the Archbishopric of Bulgaria received autocephalous status in 880, all the metropolises became part of it.
 However, Tibor Živković concluded, based on primary sources of the Church of Constantinople, that there was no information regarding the establishment of any new ecclesiastical center and organization in Serbia, and that Ras was only a border fort in the mid-9th century which became the ecclesiastical center of the bishopric by 1019-1020.
-The imperial charter of Basil II from 1020 to the Archbishopric of Ohrid, in which the rights and jurisdictions were established, has the earliest mention, stating that the Episcopy of Ras belonged to the Bulgarian autocephal church during the time of Peter I (927–969) and Samuel of Bulgaria (977–1014).
+The imperial charter of Basil II from 1020 to the Archbishopric of Ohrid, in which the rights and jurisdictions were established, has the earliest mention, stating that the Bishopric of Ras belonged to the autocephalous Archbishopric of Bulgaria during the time of Peter I (927–969) and Samuel (977–1014).
 It was of a small size.
 It is considered that it was possibly founded by the Bulgarian emperor, or it is the latest date when it could have been integrated to the Bulgarian Church.
 If it previously existed, it probably was part of the Bulgarian metropolis of Morava, but certainly not of Durrës.
 If it was on Serbian territory, it seems that the Church in Serbia or part of the territory of Serbia became linked and influenced by the Bulgarian Church between 870 and 924.